PhirePhly/aprs-time-srvr/README.md

 will only send reponses to time queries once.
 If a response is not received, standard APRS message retry algorithms should be followed from the requesting station.
+* APRS Time Protocol provides no support for time zones.
+Conversion of timestamps from Zulu to local times is left to client devices.

 ## Possible Applications

 The APRS Time Protocol would be a useful source of time for devices such as:
 * Mountaintop digipeaters without Internet or GPS connectivity
 * Rooftop weather stations
-* APRS controllers attached to repeater controllers to control their RTCs
+* APRS nodes attached to repeater controllers to set their RTCs
 * Portable APRS clients using single board computers lacking real time clocks (i.e. The Raspberry Pi)

-Conceivable features made possible by digipeaters having a reliable source of time include:
+Conceivable features made possible by nodes having a source of time include:
 * Reduce beaconing rates/distances during rush hours
 * Increase the rate of announcement beacons prior to the monthly club meeting
-* Weather stations could zero their counter for the 'P' "rainfall since midnight" parameter in the weather report packet
+* Weather stations could correctly zero their counter for the 'P' "rainfall since midnight" parameter in the weather report packet

 ## Examples

 Station EXAMPL-1 sends a message to TIME requesting an ISO-formatted timestamp
 ```
-EXAMPL-1>APRS::TIME     :ISO {001
+EXAMPL-1>APRS::TIME     :TIME {001
-TIME>APRS::EXAMPL-1 :2016-10-11T06:13:31-00:00
+TIME>APRS::EXAMPL-1 :2016-10-11T06:13:31Z
 TIME>APRS::EXAMPL-1 :ack001
 ```

-Note that aprstimed will generally send ISO 8601 timestamps with the local offset from UTC marked as unknown (by way of the -00:00 at the end).
-Converting from UTC to local time is left to the client.
-Clients must implement full RFC3339 ISO 8601 parsers in expectation that aprstimed or alternative implementations may later opt to respond to APRS Time Queries with timestamps converted to local time based on the requesting station's location.
+Station EXAMPL-2 would prefer its time be slightly offset so its daily log upload at midnight doesn't conflict with the other nodes in the fleet.
 ```
-EXAMPL-2>APRS::TIME     :APPROX ISO {008
+EXAMPL-2>APRS::TIME     :APPROX TIME {008
-TIME>APRS::EXAMPL-2 :2016-10-11T06:12:05-00:00
+TIME>APRS::EXAMPL-2 :2016-10-11T06:12:05Z
 TIME>APRS::EXAMPL-2 :ack008
 ```
 By requesting an approximate time, the TIME server subtracted a random 1m26s